carmine560/trading-assistant/README.md

 #### Login ####

-The following `login` action waits for the ‘Login’ dialog box to appear and then clicks its button.
-Next, it enters your trading password and authenticates in the ‘Pre-authentication of Trading Password’ dialog box.
-If you want to include your password as the value of an option, as demonstrated in this example, refer to the ‘[Encrypt Configuration File](#encrypt-configuration-file)’ section.
+The following `login` action waits for the “Login” dialog box to appear and then clicks its button.
+Next, it enters your trading password and authenticates in the “Pre-authentication of Trading Password” dialog box.
+If you want to include your password as the value of an option, as demonstrated in this example, refer to the “[Encrypt Configuration File](#encrypt-configuration-file)” section.

 ``` ini
 [HYPERSBI2 Actions]